Maccabipedia/maccabistats/README.md

 ### Optimization
 * You can use 'use-disk-to-crawl-when-available' to crawl from disk when available, each page that will be crawled from internet wil be save on disk.
-* For the first time, you can get some of the html files from: https://mega.nz/#F!szxTUDRQ ( key will be available at forum.12p.co.il)
 * You can reduce logging when crawling by use :
 ```
 >>> from maccabistats import faster_logging